Is 99designs Even Worth Considering?

 At the same time, many designers have only bad things to say about 99designs, and for good reason — it’s the very epitome of spec work, with designers competing against one another in the form of ‘contests’.
 Furthermore, no professional in their right mind is going to work for free and then maybe get compensated for it.

-Also, you will run into another problem if your submission does get a high rating from the client.
-Now, everyone else will try to piggy-back off your concept.
-The final nail in the coffin is when the client picked one of these knockoffs, instead of yours… definitely not a good feeling.
+Also, you will run into another problem if you submit to a contest that isn’t blind (meaning designers are only able to view their own entries) and get a high rating from the client.
+Now everyone else will try to copy your work and pass it off as their own.
+The final nail in the coffin is when the client picked one of these knockoffs, instead of yours — definitely not a good feeling.

-The bottom line is this: most designers on 99designs create designs solely to win contests, without taking into consideration the client’s needs and goals.
+The bottom line: most designers on 99designs create designs solely to win contests, without taking into consideration the client’s needs and goals.
 After spending some time on 99designs and seeing your efforts go to waste, you will likely feel the same way.

 In addition, it’s hard for you to work closely with the client since they have so many other designers to deal with.
 You have the design brief, but the rest of the design process is pretty much nonexistent.